How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 Share your musical score with flat.io

-Go to “my Library” and select the score you want to share.
+Go to “My Library” and select the score you want to share.

-Then on the top right of the window, you can toggle a menu where you can choose if:
+Then, on the top right of the window, you can toggle a menu where you can choose if:

-- you want to share the link of your score (it won’t be displayed or embedded in your page but your user will be able to open the score in another browser tab where he or she can read it, play it or download it);
+- You want to share the link of your score (it won’t be displayed or embedded in your page, but your user will be able to open the score in another browser tab where he or she can read it, play it, or download it)

 - Share it in the flat.io platform (for users who browse on the platform)